Malot Fort is located in Janjua village in Chakwal District, Punjab, Pakistan. It lies to the west of Kallar Kahar with an altitude of 757 feet.

-Malot fort was built in 980 A.D by Janjua Emperors.
+Malot fort was built in 980 A.D. by Janjua Emperors.
 Malot Fort was built on the top of a hill in the Malot village, around 40 kilometers from Chakwal city and 12 km from Kallar Kahar.
-Built of red sandstone, the temple and its gateway are a fine example of the Greek building tradition wedded to local temple architecture.
+Built of red sandstone, the temple and its gateway is a fine example of the Greek building tradition wedded to local temple architecture.

 History of Malot Fort

 The Mughal King Babur’s travelogue Tuzkai-Babri also mentions Malot.
-Mughal Emperor Babur was heavily supported by the Janjua Rajput warriors of Salt Range during his wars against the Lodhis empire, the conquest of Delhi and Rana Sanga Alliance at Khanwa.
-After the decline of the Mughal Empire, the Sikhs recaptured the area and tried to re- unite Punjab.
+Mughal Emperor Babur was heavily supported by the Janjua Rajput warriors of Salt Range during his wars against the Lodhis empire, the conquest of Delhi, and the Rana Sanga Alliance at Khanwa.
+After the decline of the Mughal Empire, the Sikhs recaptured the area and tried to re-unite Punjab.
 These temples are located at a picturesque spot near Kallar Kahar toward Choa Saiden Shah.
 A narrow, dead-end, broken road leads to the temples.
 There are magnificent views from the temples and the area is secluded and very serene.

 We are sorry that this post was not useful for you!